Carrot Cake Cupcakes

 A close-up view of creamy white frosting in a mixing bowl, perfect for topping carrot cake cupcakes, showcasing its smooth and fluffy texture.
 The bowl has a metallic finish.

-Melt 4 ounces of white chocolate in a microwave-safe bowl.
-Follow package instructions, but generally, I melt it in 20-second increments, stirring after each until perfectly smooth.
+• Melt 4 ounces of white chocolate in a microwave-safe bowl, heating in 20-second increments and stirring between each until smooth.

-Divide the chocolate into two bowls.
-Then, tint one bowl with orange gel food coloring and the other with green gel food coloring.
-I use this set of gel food coloring that I purchased on Amazon.
+• Divide the melted chocolate evenly between two bowls.
+Tint one with orange gel food coloring and the other with green.

 Tips for Shredding Carrots